Topological flow data analysis for transient flow patterns: a graph-based approach: Introduction

 The mathematical background behind the TFDA is explained as follows.
 Let $\psi({\bm x})$ be a streamfunction of $C^r$-class ($r\ge 1$) on a two-dimensional domain $\mathcal{D} \subset \mathbb{R}^2$.
-Since the vector field is defined by ${\bm u}=-\nabla^\perp \psi$ with $\nabla^\perp = (\partial_y, -\partial_x)$, it is regarded as a Hamiltonian vector field with $\psi$ being its Hamiltonian function.
+Since the vector field is defined by ${\bm u}=-\nabla^\perp \psi$ with $\nabla^\perp = (\partial_y, -\partial_x)$, it is considered a Hamiltonian vector field with $\psi$ being its Hamiltonian.
 Let $O({\bm x}_0)$ denote a particle orbit advected by the vector field ${\bm u}({\bm x})$ starting from ${\bm x}_0 \in \mathcal{D}$.
-That is to say, $O({\bm x}_0)=\{ {\bm \phi}(s; {\bm x}_0) \, \vert \, s \in \mathbb{R} \}$, where ${\bm \phi}(s; {\bm x}_0)$ is the unique solution to the initial value problem $\dot{\bm \phi}(s) = {\bm u}( {\bm \phi}(s))$ and ${\bm \phi}(0)={\bm x}_0$.
-When the vector field is stationary, the particle orbit is contained in a level curve of the streamfunction $\psi$ owing to $\nabla \psi \cdot {\bm u}=0$.
-A mathematical theory for classifying topological features of the set of all particle orbits, $\mathcal{O}=\{ O({\bm x}_0) \, \vert \, {\bm x}_0 \in \mathcal{D}\}$, have been developed by \citet{TFDA-YS12, TFDA-SY18}.
+That is, $O({\bm x}_0)=\{ {\bm \phi}(s; {\bm x}_0) \, \vert \, s \in \mathbb{R} \}$, where ${\bm \phi}(s; {\bm x}_0)$ is the unique solution to the initial value problem $\dot{\bm \phi}(s) = {\bm u}( {\bm \phi}(s))$ and ${\bm \phi}(0)={\bm x}_0$.
+When the vector field is stationary, the particle orbit is contained in a level curve of the streamfunction $\psi$, i.e., streamlines, owing to $\nabla \psi \cdot {\bm u}=0$.
+When the velocity field depends on time, particle orbits do not correspond to streamlines in general.
+However, we consider the topological structure of instantaneous streamlines every fixed time.
+A mathematical theory for classifying topological features of the set of all instantaneous streamlines, $\mathcal{O}=\{ O({\bm x}_0) \, \vert \, {\bm x}_0 \in \mathcal{D}\}$, has been developed by \cite{TFDA-YS12, TFDA-SY18}.
 The topological classification is realised under the restrictions of Poincar\'e--Bendixson theorem, which gives a classification of fixed points, periodic orbits, and limit orbits as $s \rightarrow \pm \infty$, and Poincar\'e--Hopf theorem, which defines the relationship between the index of the vector field and the Euler characteristic of the flow domain.
-Based on the theory, it is shown in~\citet{TFDA-UYS18} that the topological structure of particle orbits in $\mathcal{O}$ is converted uniquely into a discrete graph, named a partially Cyclically Ordered rooted Tree (the abbreviation {\it COT} is used in this paper), and its string expression, called {\it COT representation}.
+Based on the theory, it is shown in~\cite{TFDA-UYS18} that the topological structure of instantaneous streamlines in $\mathcal{O}$ is uniquely converted into a discrete graph, named a partially Cyclically Ordered rooted Tree (the abbreviation {\it COT} is used in this paper), and its string expression, called {\it COT representation}.
 Through this transformation, the topological patterns of flow streamlines are represented as graphs or strings, which we call Topological Flow Data Analysis (TFDA).
 It can also describe the evolution of complex flow patterns as a discrete dynamical system of trees, which gives rise to a reduced-order model of complex flow evolution in terms of topology, as we will demonstrate in this paper.
-Note that TFDA was originally developed for Hamiltonian vector fields as above, but it has been extended to two-dimensional compressible vector fields recently~\citep{TFDA-SY22}.
+Note that TFDA was originally developed for Hamiltonian vector fields as above, but it has recently been extended to two-dimensional compressible vector fields~\cite{TFDA-SY22}.